panoply/vscode-liquid/README.md

 <img src="https://raw.githubusercontent.com/panoply/vscode-shopify-liquid/master/images/banner.gif"  atl="Liquid Logo"  width="100%">

+### 🚨New Version Coming

+For all users of this extension.
+The next major release is on its way and for now it's currently unpublished from the marketplace, you can read a little more as to why [here](https://github.com/panoply/vscode-liquid/issues/45#issuecomment-582969319).
+The next version will ship many additional features and fix any current issues submitted here in the repository.
+The new features coming will empower the way you work with Liquid and additionally it will be released under a different name (Liquify).
+This repository name and the name within the marketplace will also change.
+More information about this release will be given once the build concludes.
+Thanks for your patience and for everyone who has submitted issues and given feedback.

 # Liquid <small style="color:#999;">(vs code)</small>

 A visual studio code extension for the [Liquid](https://shopify.github.io/liquid/) template language.
 Includes syntax highlighting support for Liquid code used in HTML, JavaScript CSS, SCSS, Markdown and more.
 Ships with auto formatting code beautification, advanced snippet auto-completion resolution and respects VS Codes native Intellisense, hover and diagnostic features.